tangrams/tangram-docs/pages/draw.md

 ####`family`
 Optional _string_, naming a typeface.
 Sets the font-family of the label.
 Default is `Helvetica`.

 `family` can be any typeface available to the operating system.
+The default will be used as a fallback if the other specified families are not available.

 ####`fill`
 Optional _color_ or _stops_.
 Follows the specs of [color](draw.md#color).
 Default is `white`.